JaySGoenka/Linked-Summarizer-App/README.md

 Ensure you have the following installed on your machine:

--Python 3.8 or above
+- Python 3.8 or above
--Git
+- Git
--Streamlit
+- Streamlit
--TavilySearch API
+- TavilySearch API
--Proxycurl API
+- Proxycurl API

 ## Usage